 Having covered the basic CMMS functions, there are also a number of CMMS softwares that are widely sought after by many customers.
 Here I’ll present the most popular ones.

 Portability with Mobile Device Access

-One of the most appealing applications of CMMS software is mobile device access which makes it possible for maintenance technicians to place work orders, check inventory levels, order parts or generate reports etc. while in the field.
+One of the most appealing applications of CMMS software features is mobile device access which makes it possible for maintenance technicians to place work orders, check inventory levels, order parts or generate reports etc. while in the field.
 Being able to access a CMMS dashboard from any device with an Internet connection is an enormous time saver because it reduces unnecessary time delays when having to rely on office based computers to complete these tasks.
-With mobile device access, maintenance technicians are free to conduct all aspects of their work from wherever they may be.
+With mobile CMMS software access, maintenance technicians are free to conduct all aspects of their work from wherever they may be.